mattmoore/maki/README.md

 1. A first-class metaprogramming model for use during compilation.
 There is another project, Arrow-Meta, which does a similar thing.
 However, the second goal...
 1. ...is a new Kotlin runtime that enables metaprogramming after the program is compiled and *while it is running*.

+## Language Spec

+To start, I'm implementing the current [Kotlin language spec](https://github.com/Kotlin/kotlin-spec).
+I plan to start modifying this spec, however, with some neat features I really like in langauges like Scala and Haskell.

+As I continue with designing the language, I'll form my own language spec as well.
+The idea being that the language spec can be implemented in other compilers as well!
+Stay tuned for more info on that.

 ## Meta Features

 ### Compiler